ArchipelagoMW/Archipelago/worlds/messenger/docs/en_The Messenger.md

 * The player can return to the Tower of Time HQ at any point by selecting the button from the options menu
     * This can cause issues if used at specific times.
 Current known:
         * During Boss fights
-    * During Cutscenes
           * After Courage Note collection (Corrupted Future chase)
               * This is currently an expected action in logic.
 If you do need to teleport during this chase sequence, it is recommended to quit to title and reload the save
 * After reaching ninja village a teleport option is added to the menu to reach it
 * Toggle Windmill Shuriken button is added to option menu once the item is received